mariodivece/hpet/README.md

 power consumption inefficiencies, the solutions that Microsoft recommends to use as alternatives, completely prevent us programmers from increasing the interrupt rate in our applications -- the whole point in order to increase precision and reduce CPU usage.
 As evidenced pretty much in every forum I consulted, this API call is still very much in use.
-Spoiler alert: this is part of the solution.
+Spoiler alert: this is related to the solution.

 ## The Solution